Website Governance Procedure - 61.11.02

 All requests for suggested changes to the website must go to the office of public relations and marketing for review and consideration.
 Decisions regarding changes to the website will follow institutional research and industry best practices.

 Only HCC-sponsored events and activities are posted on the HCC website calendar.
 The sponsor of each event must verify content and provide event information.
-Events not covered by a content area can be submitted by completing the online calendar submission request form located on the portal.
+Events not covered by a content area can be submitted by completing the online calendar submission request form by making a request through the Technology Service Center.
 All calendar requests must be submitted at least five days prior to the event.
 In order to maintain a manageable number of items on the campus calendars, not all events may be listed.
-Final posting decisions are made by web services or the office of public relations and marketing.
+Final posting decisions are made by the office of information technology or the office of public relations and marketing.

 Maintenance of the Laurel College Center (LCC) Website